Get a Pre-settlement Lawsuit Loan in Oklahoma Quickly

 Are Lawsuit Loans Legal in Oklahoma?

 Yes!
-Pre-settlement funding is regulated by Oklahoma’s Consumer Litigation Funding Act, which sets forth requirements regarding:
+Loans for lawsuits are regulated by Oklahoma’s Consumer Litigation Funding Act, which sets forth requirements regarding:

 • Lending licenses